 Small-Space Laundry Closet

 A full-size laundry room might not be an option for some condos, apartments, and small homes.
+For those types of spaces, test this laundry room storage idea.
 This stacked washer and dryer tucks away in a slim closet off of the kitchen and uses nearby cabinets for storage.
 Perforated door panels add visual interest and ventilate the laundry area while keeping the appliances out of sight.

 8 of 18